 Or it could just be that Star Fox 64 is a 3D scrolling shooter whose trope heavy plot is there purely for entertainment value, but where's the overly analytical fun in that?

 Still haven't scratched the procrastination itch?
-Then why not read my Star Fox 64 3D review (comes with a free Kid Icarus Uprising review) or my Super Mario 3D Land review?
+Then why not read my Star Fox 64 3D review (comes with a free Kid Icarus Uprising review), Super Mario 3D Land review or Steam World Dig review?